|

 battle-ax (or battle-axe)

-- (slang) A woman held to be antagonistic or overbearing.
+- (Slang) A woman held to be antagonistic or overbearing.

 Willie Rand: "Oh-oh. the battle-ax."

-gold digger - (informal) A woman
+gold digger - (Informal)

-who seeks money and expensive gifts from men.
+A woman who seeks money and expensive gifts from men.

 Capt.
 Flynn: "She used to be a gold digger..."

-radar - (1) A method of
+radar - (1)

 Hamilton: "All of my radar equipment has been taken away by the government."